elopio/docs/source/includes/_reporting.md

 <a href="images/Detailed Reporting Diagram.png"><img src="images/Detailed Reporting Diagram.png"></a>

 The Reporting Diagram above is a high level overview of [Reporting](#report) implemented by Augur.
 There are two ways for a [Market](#market) to attempt to [Finalize](#finalized-market): if the [Tentative Outcome](#tentative-outcome) was not disputed during a [Dispute Round](#dispute-round), or (rarely) during a [Fork](#fork).
-Augur Markets have 7 potential states after creation.
+Augur Markets have 6 potential states after creation.
 The potential states, or “phases”, of a Market are as follows:

-1. Pre-Reporting
-2. Designated Reporting
+1. Designated Reporting
-3. Open Reporting
+2. Open Reporting
-4. Waiting for the Next Fee Window to Begin
+3. Waiting for the Next Fee Window to Begin
-5. Dispute Round
+4. Dispute Round
-6. Fork
+5. Fork
-7. Finalized
+6. Finalized

-### Pre-Reporting

-The [Pre-Reporting Phase](#pre-reporting-phase) (1) is the time period where the Market's [End Time](#end-time) has not come to pass, generally this is the most active trading period.
-Once the End Time has come to pass, the Market enters the [Designated Reporting Phase](#designated-reporting-phase) (2).

 ### Designated Reporting

 When creating a Market, the [Market Creator](#market-creator) is required to choose a [Designated Reporter](#designated-reporter) and post a [No-Show Bond](#no-show-bond).
-During the Designated Reporting Phase (2), the Market’s Designated Reporter has at most three days to Report on the [Outcome](#outcome) of the event.
-If the Designated Reporter fails to Report within the allotted 3 days, then the Market Creator forfeits the No-Show Bond, and the Market automatically enters the [Open Reporting Phase](#open-reporting-phase) (3).
+During the Designated Reporting Phase (1), the Market’s Designated Reporter has at most three days to Report on the [Outcome](#outcome) of the event.
+If the Designated Reporter fails to Report within the allotted 3 days, then the Market Creator forfeits the No-Show Bond, and the Market automatically enters the [Open Reporting Phase](#open-reporting-phase) (2).

 If the Designated Reporter submits a Report on time, then the No-Show Bond is returned to the Market Creator.
 The Designated Reporter is required to post the [Designated Reporter Stake](#designated-reporter-stake) on the Reported Outcome, which it will forfeit if the Market finalizes to any outcome other than the one they Reported.
-As soon as the Designated Reporter submits its Report, the Market enters the Waiting for the Next Fee Window to Begin Phase (4), and the Reported Outcome becomes the Market’s [Tentative Outcome](#tentative-outcome).
+As soon as the Designated Reporter submits its Report, the Market enters the Waiting for the Next Fee Window to Begin Phase (3), and the Reported Outcome becomes the Market’s [Tentative Outcome](#tentative-outcome).

 ### Open Reporting